 The weighted-average fair value of options and warrants has been estimated on the grant date or measurement date using the Black-Scholes pricing model.
 The fair value of each instrument is estimated on the grant date or measurement date utilizing certain assumptions for a risk-free interest rate, volatility and expected remaining lives of the awards.
 The risk-free interest rate used is the United States Treasury rate for the day of the grant having a term equal to the life of the equity instrument.
-Beginning with the current year, the fair value of stock-based payment awards issued was estimated using a volatility derived from the Company's share price.
-Prior to the current year, the Company had a limited history of being publicly traded and estimated the fair value of stock-based payment awards using a volatility derived from an index of comparable entities.
+Beginning with the first quarter of the year ended December 31, 2019, the fair value of stock-based payment awards issued was estimated using a volatility derived from the Company's share price.
+Prior to the first quarter of the year ended December 31, 2019, the Company had a limited history of being publicly traded and estimated the fair value of stock-based payment awards using a volatility derived from an index of comparable entities.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and the Company uses different assumptions, the Company's stock-based compensation expense could be materially different in the future.
-In addition, the Company is required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
-In estimating the Company's offeiture rate, the Company analyzed its historical forfeiture rate, the remaining lives of unvested options and the number of vested options as a percentage of total options outstanding.
-If the Company's actual forfeiture rate is materially different from its estimate, or if the Company reevaluates the forfeiture rate in the future, the stock-based compensation expense could be significantly different from what the Company has recorded in the current period.